Choose another writer in this calendar: by name: by birthday from the calendar.

 Supremacy brought on the stage Bourne's sadistic doppelganger, who

 has started to execute people in Hong Kong.
 In the third novel, The Bourne Ultimatum, the showdown between Carlos and Bourne was set in Russia.
 "The Bourne Supremacy may be Mr. Ludlum's most overwrought, speciously motivated, spuriously complicated story to date.
 It's difficult to tell whether he's writing worse or it's just getting easier to spot his tricks.
 And yet – shameful to admit – one keeps reading.
 Is it the violence of the action?
 The adolescence of the fantasy?
 The maddening convolutions of the plot?
 Whatever, the effect is like dessert after certain rich meals.
 It's too much.
 One shouldn't.
 One doesn't really feel like it. ''Oh, my God,'' one gasps, contemplating the enormity of it.
 And promptly devours the entire concoction."
-(Christopher Lehmann-Haupt in The New York Times, March 6, 1986) The fourth novel in the series, The Bourne Legacy (2004), was written by Eric Van Lustbader (b.
+(Christopher Lehmann-Haupt in his review of The Bourne Supremacy, 'Books of the Times,' The New York Times, March 6, 1986) The fourth novel in the series, The Bourne Legacy (2004), was written by Eric Van Lustbader (b.
 1946), who has blended in his earlier works ninja mysticism, eroticism, exotic locations, and government corruption.
 In Ludlum's novels multinational right-wing intrigues are

 often